 5. Sleep Position

 When you’re laid flat on your back, gravity can encourage your throat to narrow, increasing the possibility of snoring.

-As discussed, sleep can either cause airway blockage during sleep or interrupt the brain’s signals that tell the body to breathe.
+As discussed, sleep apnea can either cause airway blockage during sleep or interrupt the brain’s signals that tell the body to breathe.
 Snoring occurs as the body struggles to breathe.